berkantcnr/berkantcinar/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Urbanization and Economic Development: Examining the Connection Between Economic Performance and Urban Growth
+Correlation Between World Population Growth and Economic Development

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Is there a direct connection between urban population growth and economic development?
+1. Is there a direct connection between world population growth and economic development?

 ## Description
 Population and economic development are critical for nations growth and sustainability.
-The goal of this study is to look into the connection between rising urban populations and nations' economic performance.
-Our goal is to find trends and connections that provide insight into the ways in which economic conditions are influenced by urban growth.
+The goal of this study is to look into the connection between rising populations and nations' economic performance.
+Our goal is to find trends and connections that provide insight into the ways in which economic conditions are influenced by population growth.

 ## Datasources